jrbromberg/bank-emails-to-spreadsheet/README.md

 # Setup

-_NOTE: These instructions utilize the 'Make a copy' option in Google Sheets to simplify the setup.
+_NOTE: These instructions utilize the `Make a copy` file option in Google Sheets to simplify the setup.
 You could also recreate the spreadsheet manually and attach the Code.gs script from this repo._

 ### 1. Email setup
 If your bank emails are sent to a Gmail account, you can use that account.
 You can also forward your bank emails to a new Gmail account, and use that account.
 In the Gmail account that you will use to host the spreadsheet: